 8. Sales Tracking Report Template

 This sales tracking report template gives you both a detailed breakdown and a clear financial overview.
-Start by listing key details in the spreadsheet, such as item costs, markup percentages, quantities sold, shipping expenses, and returns.
+Start by listing key details in the spreadsheet, such as item costs, markup percentages, quantities sold, and returns.

 Watch as the dashboard comes to life, showing profit per item, total income across all products, and a percentage breakdown of revenue by product.
 It’s an interactive way to track sales and understand which items contribute most to your success.